 The implementation in Airflow is represented as a DAG (Directed Acyclic Graph).
 A DAG describes the orchestration logic of a set of tasks.
 In our context, tasks are usually SQL queries.

-To combine all of the previously introduced retention policies, we make use of a control table that stores all retention policies.
+To combine all of the previously introduced retention strategies, we make use of a control table that stores all retention policies.
 The different types of policies are distinguished by their

 strategy name.
 For our strategy, we introduce the name